 May be reviewed as part of a Transition Conference which must be convened at least 90 days and with the approval of the family, up to 9 months prior to the child’s third birthday.

-Must be signed and dated by the parents before supports and services can begin.
+Must be signed and dated by a parent before supports and services can begin.

 Every IFSP must be signed by a licensed practitioner who is licensed by the Department of Public Health, is authorized to practice without supervision, and meets the criteria of the Connecticut Birth to Three System as qualified to conduct evaluations and assessments.